 - Off-metadata: Downloads, User Ratings and Reviews.

-In the App Store Optimization process and in the conversion funnel that the user goes through, here are 2 types of KPIs for conversion to keep in mind:
+In the conversion funnel that the user goes through, here are 2 types of KPIs for conversion to keep in mind:

-Both TTR and CR are crucial parts of the conversion funnel of your app listing on the store: by optimizing them, you ensure that out of all the users that somehow find your app on the store, the maximum percentage will get interested, engaged by the product page, and end up downloading your app.
+Both TTR and CR are crucial parts of the conversion funnel of your listing on the store: by optimizing them, you ensure that out of all the users that somehow find your app on the store, the maximum percentage will get interested, engaged by the product page, and end up downloading.

 In order to correctly analyze and improve the conversion metrics, you need to keep track of them and conduct experiments with your listing elements with A/B testing instruments, for example, Splitmetrics, TestNest or Google Experiments available for Android developers in their Google Play Console.

 During an A/B testing, a certain hypothesis is built and 2 versions of an store listing are compared with each other in order to identify the best-performing one (usually it required a bit of paid user acquisition in order to drive traffic to both versions).

 It is important to change various hypothesis separately and analyze the impact of change in only one of the product page elements – to be able to identify clearly what has caused an improvement in conversion.